 Fast forward to 2018, when Stan Joines released “The Eighth Flag,” a captivating book delving into themes of cannibals, conquistadors, and buccaneers.
 The eighth flag symbolizes the Jolly Roger, the iconic skull and crossbones flag associated with pirates, now commonly used to denote toxic or dangerous content.

-For a deeper exploration of the seven ruling entities, Lewisohn’s other work, “Divers Information on The Romantic History of St. Croix,” provides varying levels of detail on this fascinating subject.
-It’s worth mentioning that this book is now in the Public Domain.
+For a deeper exploration of the seven ruling entities, Lewisohn’s other work, “Divers Information on The Romantic History of St. Croix” c1964, provides varying levels of detail on this fascinating subject.
+This book was once in the Public Domain, but has been removed.

 The seven entities that have held dominion over St. Croix, as documented by Lewisohn, are as follows in chronological order: Spain, England, Holland, France, Knights of Malta, Denmark, and the USA.
 Lewisohn meticulously chronicles each “occupation” period along with the corresponding dates in her research.